Re-evaluating Word Mover's Distance: Normalization is Crucial

-Figure \ref{fig: ours} shows the classification errors.
-First, we can see that the errors of BOW and TF-IDF decrease drastically.
+Figure \ref{fig: ours} shows the classification errors with normalization.
+First, we can see that the errors of BOW and TF-IDF drastically decrease.
 Even BOW performs better than WMD in bbcsport and ohsumed.
 TF-IDF outperforms WMD in five out of eight datasets.
-Even in the other datasets where WMD outperforms the classical baselines, the improvements are far less significant than what was reported in the original evaluation.
-This indicates that \textbf{the majority of the performance improvement of WMD was from the normalization (Eq. (\ref{eq: normalization})), not from the optimal transport formulation (Eq. (\ref{eq: wmd}))}.
+Even in the other datasets where WMD outperforms the baselines, the improvements are far less significant than what was reported in the original evaluation.
 We can also observe that TF-IDF always performs better than BOW in contrast to the original evaluation.
+These results make more sense than what was reported in the WMD paper, where BOW outperformed TF-IDF.